-Cleaning escalators and moving walkways
+Cleaning Escalators and Moving Walkways

 There are escalator cleaners available on the market that also clean the risers, i.e. the front face of the steps.
 However, these models cannot be used while the escalator is running, so someone is required to switch it off.
 In addition, the user has to move the machine from one step to the next, and the operator has to keep moving the escalator along a little further during the cleaning process in order to reach all the steps.

 Handrails on escalators and moving walkways should not be left until the deep clean only, because they are frequent contact points for skin/hands.
-However, cleaning these surfaces requires little effort: a microfibre cloth is pre-impregnated with detergent, and simply held against the handrail as the escalator or walkway moves along.
+However, cleaning these surfaces requires little effort: a microfiber cloth is pre-moistened with detergent, and simply held against the handrail as the escalator or walkway moves along.

 Streaks on stainless steel surfaces, such as side walls or panelling, can be easily removed with an alcohol-based glass cleaner.